canopas/flutter-country-picker/README.md

     /// if you have context, use View.of(context).platformDispatcher.locale.countryCode );
 ```
-> Note: PlatformDispatcher and View.of(context) are provided by the Flutter SDK.
+> Note: WidgetsBinding and View.of(context) are provided by the Flutter SDK.

 <br/>